tudelft3d/geo2020/rules/index.md

 <!-- - Register your MSc graduation project in [MyCase](https://mycase.tudelft.nl), including supervisors, planned dates and a short project proposal -->

+1. Find a thesis topic and supervisors
-1. Typeform?
+2. Typeform?
-2. Scheduling of A1?
+3. Scheduling of A1?

 ## A1 (Kick-off)

-1. Find a thesis topic and supervisors
-2. Write a project proposal.
+1. Write a project proposal.
 If you want, you can use [this template](../templates/#proposal).
-3. At least one week before your A1, you must register your project in [MyCase](https://mycase.tudelft.nl), including uploading the proposal
+2. At least one week before your A1, you must register your project in [MyCase](https://mycase.tudelft.nl), including uploading the proposal
-4. Your supervisors will read your proposal.
+3. Your supervisors will read your proposal.
 At the kick-off meeting, your supervisors will ask you questions about it and decide if it's approved.
-5. Continue / retake?
+4. Continue / retake?
 Register dates for A3 and A4 in SuperSaaS?

 ## A2 (Midterm)